 Where to Stay

 There are a decent amount of hotels just a short walk from the north of Georgia’s campus, but you’ll need to book them well in advance for football weekends and be prepared to page large sums of money.
 The list of standard chain hotels includes Holiday Inn, Best Western, Courtyard by Marriott, Hilton Garden Inn, Travelodge, and Holiday Inn Express.

-There’s also a group of other hotels two miles away from campuses such as the Hampton Inn, Howard Johnson, and Country Inn & Suites, but it’ll be a pain to get to and from your hotel since there aren’t that many taxis in town.
-The Georgia Gameday Center was recently built and includes nice rental apartments, which fill up quickly as well.
+There’s also a group of other hotels two miles away from campuses such as the Hampton Inn, Howard Johnson, and Country Inn & Suites.
+The Georgia Gameday Center includes nice rental apartments, which fill up quickly as well.
 If the hotel situation is dire by the time you start booking, you should look into renting a house via VRBO or Airbnb.
 Try to find a house that’s within walking distance to downtown to make your weekend more convenient.